Phauthentic/phpstan-rules/README.md

 # PHPStan Rules

-Additional rules for PHPStan.
-Mostly focused on clean code and architecture.
+Additional rules for PHPStan, mostly focused on Clean Code and architecture conventions.

 ## Usage